kminoda/autoware-map-loader-architecture-proposal/ReadMe.md

 ## Proposal B: passing area and map ids that the client already has
 The architecture of proposal B is shown below.
 In this proposal, `client 1` sends the following two data as a query:
-1. mode (0: area loading, 1: differential area loading)
+1. mode (0: partial area loading, 1: differential area loading)
 2. the map area that the client wants (i.e. spherical area)

 In case of `mode=0`, given the above two data, the `map_loader` returns all the map grids and their IDs that overlaps with the queried area.